cul/ldpd-hours/README.md

 }
 ```

+A few notes about the above JSON structure:

-Note the last date entry in the above JSON structure; This is the default date entry that is returned for a date that does not have any associated data in Hours manager.
+- The last date entry is an example of the default date values that are returned for a date that does not have any associated data in Hours manager.
 So, in the above example, there was no information in the hours manager database for 07/26/2017 for location butler, and therefore default values were returned for that date.
+- The middle date entry has an empty string value asociated with the "notes" key.
+This is the default value (not null) if no note value was specified in the database for that date entry for the given location.

 ### `GET v1/locations/open_now`
 #### Query Params